microchip-pic-avr-examples/pic16f18076-rw-external-memory-mplab-mcc/README.md

     return;
 }
 ```
  The eepromWriteBlock() function follows the same principle as eepromWriteByte(), but writes multiple bytes.
-Note that this EEPROM segments its memory into 256-byte pages, and a block of data larger than a page will not be written properly.
+Note that this EEPROM segments its memory into 256-byte pages, thus a block of data larger than a page will not be written properly.
 When a block write command reaches the end of a page, the address will wrap around to the beginning of a page, so any data written past 256 bytes in a single block write will overwrite the data written at the beginning of that write.
 If more than 256-bytes need to be sent at once, the user can split the data into smaller blocks and use multiple write commands.

 #### eepromReadByte()
 ```C